GustavoMariano/YuGiOh-Unrestricted/README.md

 This is a **fan-made project** created for educational purposes and personal enjoyment.
 It is **not affiliated with or endorsed by Konami** or the official Yu-Gi-Oh! franchise in any way.
-All Yu-Gi-Oh! characters, cards, and names are trademarks of their respective owners.
+All Yu-Gi-Oh! cards, and names are trademarks of their respective owners.

 ---